rickbarrette/redmine_qbo/README.md

 The goal of this project is to allow redmine to connect with Quickbooks Online to create time activity entries for completed work when an issue is closed.

 ####How it works
-* A QBO customer and service item can be assigned to a redmine issue.
+* Issues can be assigned to a QBO Customer and QBO Service Item via drop down in issues form
-* A QBO employee can be assigned to a redmine user
+  - The QBO Employee for the issue is assigned via the assigned redmine user
-* When a issue is closed, the following things happen:
+  - IF an issue has been assined a QBO Customer, QBO Service Item & QBO Employee when an issue is closed the following will happen:
-  - The plugin checks to see if the user assinged to the issue has a QBO employee assinged to them
-  - The plugin checks to see if the issue has a QBO customer & service item attached
-  - If the above statements are true, then a new QBO Time Activity is created
-  - The total time for the Time Activity will be total spent time.
+  - A new QBO Time Activity agaist the QBO Customer will be created using the total spent hours logged agaist an issue.
-  - The rate will be the set be the service item
+  - The rate will be the set via the QBO Service Item Price
+* Issues with the Tracker `Quote` will generate an estimate based on the estimated hours and Service Item cost.
+  - Needs to have a QBO Customer & QBO Service Item Assiged
+  - TODO Add rake file to create Quote tracker???
+* Users will be assigned a QBO Employee via a drop down in the user admistration page.

 ##Prerequisites